How To Calculate Retail Conversion Rate

 So how do you go about calculating your retail conversion rate?
 It’s pretty simple when you have accurate foot traffic and sales numbers.

 First, determine the timeframe you want to examine.
 Then, take the number of sales made and divide it by the number of customers who visited your store during your designated period, which will give you a decimal.
 To convert this decimal to a whole number, multiply it by 100.
-This will give you your conversion rate.
-Below is the conversion rate formula written out:
+This conversion formula for retail will give you your conversion rate.
+Below is the conversion rate formula for retail written out:

 retail conversion rate = (number of sales / number of customers) x 100